Black Mountain Songs Brooklyn Youth Chorus

 BLACK MOUNTAIN SONGS

 This expansive choral work celebrates and rekindles the utopian spirit of Black Mountain College, where iconic artists including Willem de Kooning, John Cage, Buckminster Fuller, Merce Cunningham, Josef and Anni Albers, Franz Kline, and Robert Rauschenberg converged and collaborated in the mid 20th Century.
 Black Mountain Songs features works by Bryce Dessner (who also created the project), Richard Reed Parry, Pulitzer Prize-winning composer Caroline Shaw, Jherek Bischoff, John King, Nico Muhly, Aleksandra Vrebalov, and a collaboration between Dessner and Tim Hecker.
 Black Mountain Songs is the studio recording of an evening-length stage work of the same name, which premiered to acclaim in BAM’s 2014 Next Wave Festival.
 The project was co-commissioned by the Chorus and BAM, co-curated by Dessner and Parry (of the rock bands The National and Arcade Fire), and produced by the Chorus.
 Dessner, Parry, and Shaw, along with the Chorus, perform on the album.
+Combining these talents with a chorus “that New Yorkers love” (The New Yorker) creates an experience that “impresses as an exceptionally cohesive work; in fact, the song cycle feels so unified, one could imagine it the work of a single composer if one didn't know better” (Textura).

 Brooklyn Youth Chorus re-envisions choral music performance through artistic innovation, collaboration, and the creation of a distinctively beautiful sound.
 Black Mountain Songs expresses the spirit of the Chorus as well as Black Mountain College—a richly collaborative, multi-dimensional approach to music making and artistic creativity.
 Black Mountain College, which operated from 1933 until 1957, was fundamentally different from other colleges and universities of the time.
 Owned and operated by the faculty, it was committed to democratic governance and the idea that the arts are central to the learning experience.
 Dessner, who, as a child, went to summer camp in the mountains of North Carolina not far from where Black Mountain College had been, created Black Mountain Songs to serve as a collaborative work that pays tribute to the college and its ideals.
 Brooklyn Youth Chorus is perfect for his narrative song cycle in both principle and skill.
+Q2 Music writes: "With the Chorus’ emphasis on social awareness and individual empowerment, each member has specific insights into what the music means to them and can mean to society at large."

-Most of the words featured in Black Mountain Songs come from poems and texts written by Black Mountain faculty or students, including John Cage, Merce Cunningham, Josef and Anni Albers, Charles Olson, Robert Creeley, Buckminster Fuller, Robert Duncan, Fielding Dawson, Ruth Asawa, Basil King, and MC Richards
+Most of the words featured in Black Mountain Songs come from poems and texts written by Black Mountain faculty or students, including John Cage, Merce Cunningham, Josef and Anni Albers, Charles Olson, Robert Creeley, Buckminster Fuller, Robert Duncan, Fielding Dawson, Ruth Asawa, Basil King, and MC Richards.

 The album was produced and edited by two-time Grammy Award-winner Grace Row.
 It was recorded and mixed by two-time Grammy Award-winner Charles Harbutt.
 Recording took place in January and March 2015 at Watermusic Recording Studios in Hoboken, NJ, and in October 2016 at Systems Two Recording Studios in Brooklyn, NY.
 The line producer was Jennifer Cambras and packaging design was done by DM Stith.